Building a positive school culture through digital citizenship

 Providing education for all

 To begin with, you can level the playing field by providing comprehensive training so that educators can get up and running with a new tool like Flocabulary.
-Camp Engage provides free professional development and certificates throughout the year, bringing bite-sized learning opportunities for educators.
+Camp Engage provides free professional development and certificates throughout the school year, bringing bite-sized learning opportunities for educators.

 Research-based content and activities